Training Leaders in PM&R

 Program and GME Leadership

 Thank you for your interest in the University of Washington Physical Medicine and Rehabilitation (PM&R) Residency Program.
-Since its inception in 1957, we have been one of the preeminent Rehabilitation Medicine residency programs in the nation.
-We are proud of our program’s legacy of innovation, excellence in patient care, and continued commitment to training leaders in the field of PM&R.
+Since graduating our first physiatrists in 1963, we have been one of the preeminent PM&R residency programs in the nation.
+Our reputation has been built on our unwavering dedication to exceptional patient care, diversity, ingenuity, leadership in the field, and commitment to providing top-notch education and training to our residents.